 If in doubt, smile

-Mark Franklin
+- Mark Franklin

-• 2 min read
+- 3 min read

-I want to share two seemingly unconnected things happened to me last week.
+Be warned, dear reader, I am about to name drop...
+I want to share two seemingly unconnected things that happened to me last week.

-ONE: I gave a short talk on "Why the conversations we have with ourselves matter most" at the Network and Natter event in Bloxham Mill (nr Banbury, Oxfordshire).
+ONE: I gave a short talk on "Why the conversations we have with ourselves matter most" at the Network and Natter event in Bloxham Mill (near Banbury, Oxfordshire).
 The theme of the event was communication, and I am rather passionate about how we choose to communicate with ourselves.

 During the evening, fellow presenter (the amazing Sally Hindmarch) shared tips on how to be a better public speaker.
 The most powerful hack she shared was to smile.